-consideration 4 enforceable in all relevant jurisdictions.
-There should be a high degree of certainty that actions taken by the FMI under such rules and procedures will not be voided, reversed, or subject to stays.
-Description Applicable jurisdiction for CCIL-TR is India Enforceability of rules, procedures and contracts: The enactment of the PSS Act, 2007, and its subsequent amendment in 2015 by the Government of India has imparted a very high degree of legal basis to CCIL's Rules and Procedures and consequently the legal enforceability of its operations is fully assured.
+Description Applicable jurisdiction for CCIL-TR is India.
+Enforceability of rules, procedures and contracts: The enactment of the PSS Act, 2007, and its subsequent amendment in 2015 by the Government of India has imparted a very high degree of legal basis to CCIL's Rules and Procedures and consequently the legal enforceability of its operations is fully assured.
 The CCIL-TR Rules govern the relationship between members and the TR.
-Also the various notifications issued by RBI at the time of implementation of each phase of TR are mandatory in nature based on which operational guidelines were issued by CCIL- TR.
+Also, the various notifications issued by RBI at the time of implementation of each phase of TR are mandatory in nature based on which operational guidelines were issued by CCIL- TR.
 Sufficient notice is provided to members for implementation of any change.
 Degree of certainty for rules and procedures Very clear legal basis provided under the PSS Act to the functioning of CCIL-TR in terms of its Rules and procedures which are authorized and monitored by RBI as regulator under the Act, provides high degree of certainty for its rules and procedures.
-Contracts entered with members are vetted either by Legal Department, or External legal opinion is obtained.
-Key An FMI conducting business in multiple jurisdictions should identify and consideration 5 mitigate the risks arising from any potential conflict of laws across jurisdictions.
-Description TR operations of CCIL are within the Indian jurisdiction.
+Contracts are vetted either by Legal Department, or External legal opinion is obtained.
+Key An FMI conducting business in multiple jurisdictions should identify and consideration 5 mitigate the risks arising from any potential conflict of laws across Description jurisdictions.
+TR operations of CCIL are within the Indian jurisdiction.